airbytehq/airbyte/airbyte-integrations/connectors/destination-elasticsearch/bootstrap.md

 The index is created if it doesn't exist, but no other index configuration is done at this time.

 Elastic will determine the type of data by detection.
 You can create an index ahead of time for field type customization.

+Basic authentication and API key authentication are supported.

 ## Development
 See the Elasticsearch client tests for examples on how to use the library.